oliverneut/GoGreen/Final Report version 1.md

 ## Design Decisions
 1. What major design decisions did we take as a team?
     First of all we were going to finish the minimum viable product and then add bonus features.
-2. Which technological choices did we make and why? (e.g. Swing versus JavaFX, yes/no abstract base class, ...)
+2. Which technological choices did we make and why?
     Regarding the GUI: we decided on NetBeans as this seemed to be a smart way to build the GUI.
 Later we switched to SceneBuilder, as this was more suited for displaying graphs.
 (Had we known in advance graphs we're to be a feature we would've decided on SceneBuilder from the start.)
     We chose to not have an abstract base class because we found an enumerator to be more useful.
 It saves on the number of classes and thus the amount of testing to do.
 (A downside of using an enumerator is that all activity objects have the same attributes, therefore we cannot use different units like square meter/kilometer/mass.)
     We used SQL over NOSQL since it makes querying easier and the result of a query is easier to model on objects.
 Also, everyone in our team had more experience with SQL than NOSQL.